paulstansifer/unseemly/core_language_basics.md

          if (zero? five) then eight else two
    ```

-†The rule for when you need a type annotation is a little weird.
-Honestly, it's probably best to leave off type annotations unless the typechecker complains.
-But the rule is this:
- you only need an annotation if the outside of the quotation/unquotation is an expression,
-  and the inside is a pattern.
-The confusing part is that *whether* it's a quotation or unquotation is irrelevant!
- (Except that when an unquotation doesn't need an annotation, it needs no `Nonterminal` at all.)

 ### Pre-defined values
 * `zero` through `ten` are integers.
 (What are these "literals" you speak of?)